Barbara Harris (actress)

-Barbara Densmoor Harris (July 25, 1935 – August 21, 2018) was an American Tony Award-winning Broadway stage star and Academy Award-nominated motion picture actress.
+Barbara Densmoor Harris (July 25, 1935 – August 21, 2018) was an American actress.
+She won a Tony Award for Best Actress in a Musical for her performance in The Apple Tree (1966), and was nominated for an Academy Award for Best Supporting Actress for Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?
+(1971).
+She was also a four-time Golden Globe nominee.

 Early life

 Harris was born in Evanston, Illinois, the daughter of Natalie (née Densmoor), a pianist, and Oscar Graham Harris, an arborist who later became a businessman.
 She was the youngest of four children.
 In her youth, Harris attended Senn High School and then Wilbur Wright College.
 She began her stage career as a teenager at the Playwrights Theatre in Chicago.
 Her fellow players included Edward Asner, Elaine May and Mike Nichols.

 She was also a member of the Compass Players, the first ongoing improvisational theatre troupe in the United States, directed by Paul Sills, to whom she was married at that time.
 Though the Compass Players closed in disarray, a second theatre directed by Sills called The Second City opened in Chicago in 1959 and attracted national attention.
 Despite Sills and Harris having divorced by this time, Sills cast her in this company and brought her to New York to play in a Broadway edition at the Royale Theatre, opening on September 26, 1961.
 For her performance in this, she received her first Tony Award nomination.